2024 CNA Salary: Facts, Figures, Salaries by State

 Do different healthcare settings pay CNAs different salaries?

 Yes.
-In addition to your location, education, and experience, your salary can be affected by the type of workplace that hires you.
+In addition to your location, education, and experience, your nursing assistant salary can be affected by the type of workplace that hires you.
 For example, skilled nursing facilities tend to pay CNAs more money than home health agencies do.
-Here’s a look at the average annual salaries in facility settings:
+Here’s a look at the average annual nurse assistant salary in different settings:

 What is the job outlook for CNAs?